Vibhut Shah: Awards

-Major work acknowledged in other form of media and arts
+Major works acknowledged in other forms of media and arts

 Novels published in Gujarati newspapers

-During Vibhutbhai's active writing career, some of his novels were published in Sunday edition of leading Gujarati newspapers making his name well known amongst avid Gujarati novel readers.
-Vibhutbhai's first novel ever published in a newspaper was Saptaparna in 1989 when Mr Hasmukh Gandhi, the then chief editor of the newspaper Samakalin, contacted Vibhutbhai to seek his consent to publish the novel in Samakalin's Sunday edition.
-This novel was also published simultaneously in the newspaper Jansatta and was very well received.
-After Saptaparna's positive feedback from readers, these two newspapers published another novel of Vibhutbhai Sambhavami in 1992.
-This trend continued with several other novels appearing in later years in leading newspapers like Gujarat Samachar, Sandesh, Jansatta and Mumbai Samachar.
-The novels thus published were Ambiya-Bahar in Sandesh (1994), Kartak Kare Shringar in Jansatta (1998–99), Angar Ashlesh in Gujarat Samachar (2003) and Na Sur Na Saragam in Mumbai Samachar (2004–05).
+During his active literary career, several of Shah's novels were serialised in the Sunday editions of leading Gujarati newspapers, which contributed to his wider recognition among Gujarati readers.
+His first novel to be published in a newspaper was Saptaparna in 1989, after Hasmukh Gandhi, then editor-in-chief of the newspaper Samakalin, sought Shah's consent to publish it in the paper's Sunday edition.
+The novel was also published simultaneously in Jansatta and received a positive response from readers.

+Following the reception of Saptaparna, the same newspapers published another of his novels, Sambhavami, in 1992.
+Subsequently, several of his novels appeared in major Gujarati newspapers, including Gujarat Samachar, Sandesh, Jansatta, and Mumbai Samachar.
+These included Ambiya-Bahar in Sandesh (1994), Kartak Kare Shringar in Jansatta (1998–1999), Angar–Ashlesh in Gujarat Samachar (2003), and Na Sur Na Sargam in Mumbai Samachar (2004–2005).

 Inclusion in study courses

-Vibhutbhai's first one-act plays collection 'Laal Piro Ane Vadari' was included as a curriculum course in Bachelor of Arts discipline in Saurastra University in 1972.
-In 1993, the radio-play he wrote for Akashvani radio station 'Fakt Pandar Minute' (Only Fifteen Minutes) was also included as one of the short study courses for tenth grade Gujarati language course by Gujarat Secondary Education Board (GSEB), Gandhinagar and it stayed for twelve years.
+Shah's first collection of one-act plays, Laal Piro Ane Vadari, was included in the Bachelor of Arts curriculum at Saurashtra University in 1972.
+In 1993, his radio play Fakt Pandar Minute (Only Fifteen Minutes), written for Akashvani, was included as part of the Class X Gujarati language syllabus by the Gujarat Secondary Education Board (GSEB), Gandhinagar.
+The work remained in the curriculum for twelve years.

-Plays
+Plays and adaptations

-In 1978, there was a telefilm made based on Vibhutbhai's first radio-play 'Pratishodh' and was later telecast on the local television channel of Ahmedabad called 'Ahmedabad Doordarshan'.
-Another three-act play, that Vibhutbhai wrote, 'Jambli Rang Ni Kanya' (Purple coloured girl) was also staged in Ahmedabad in 1998 by the institute 'Rangbahar'.
+In 1978, a telefilm based on Shah's first radio play, Pratishodh, was produced and later telecast on Ahmedabad Doordarshan.
+Another three-act play written by Shah, Jambli Rang Ni Kanya (Purple-Coloured Girl), was staged in Ahmedabad in 1998 by the theatre group Rangbahar.

-Other National Blind Institute of Mumbai produced an audio cassette-set of his novel 'Amavasya' for blind people in 2004–05.
-In July 2008, Vibhut Shah's short story 'Manasnu Maun' (The face of a man) was selected by Shri Suresh Dalal as one of the best short stories in Gujarati in his compilation "Varta-Viswa" published in August 2010.
+The National Institute for the Visually Handicapped, Mumbai, produced an audio cassette set of his novel Amavasya for visually impaired readers during 2004–2005.
+In July 2008, Shah's short story Manasnu Maun (The Face of a Man) was selected by Suresh Dalal for inclusion in the anthology Varta-Viswa, published in August 2010.

-Other contribution to Gujarati literature
+Other contributions to Gujarati literature

-During his very active writing years, Vibhutbhai also served in the judges panel of One Act Plays Competition organised by INT drama institute of Mumbai in association with the leading Gujarati newspaper Gujarat Samachar wherein amateur artists from the Gujarat colleges participated.
-He also wrote critical reviews of these competitions for Gujarat Samachar newspaper from 1989 to 2006.
+During his active years, Shah served on the judging panel of one-act play competitions organised by the INT drama institute of Mumbai, in association with the Gujarati newspaper Gujarat Samachar.
+These competitions featured amateur artists from colleges across Gujarat.
+Shah also wrote critical reviews of these competitions for Gujarat Samachar between 1989 and 2006.